 The Sporting Shooters’ Association was established in 1948 in order to promote the shooting sports and protect firearm owners’ interests.
-Those roles remain the same today and with almost 200,000 members the SSAA is the premier body representing licensed firearm owners in Australia.
+Those roles remain the same today and with over 200,000 members the SSAA is the premier body representing licensed firearm owners in Australia.

 The SSAA produces a range of national publications, including Australian Shooter magazine, the Australian Shooters Journal, Hunter and Australian & New Zealand Handgun.
 Australian Shooter has an audited monthly distribution figure of more than 98,000 copies. www.australianshooter.com.au